lukavdplas/PlutoMapPicker.jl/README.md

 ## Prerequisites

 PlutoMapPicker is a package for [Julia](https://julialang.org/).
-It is is designed to be used in [Pluto notebooks](https://github.com/fonsp/Pluto.jl), but it is possible you find a use for it outside of Pluto.
+It is is designed to be used in [Pluto notebooks](https://github.com/fonsp/Pluto.jl).
+If you are using Pluto, you're ready to use this package!

-To install:
+### Using PlutoMapPicker outside of Pluto

+It is possible to use `PlutoMapPicker` in Julia without Pluto.
+If you don't have the benefit of Pluto's package manager, you can install it with:

 ```julia
 using Pkg